Non-exhaustive list of issues that need to be addressed in Australia…

 If it is not possible to modify all smart meters that have been installed in Australia in this manner, then replace them with meters that do not communicate electricity usage data wirelessly, by emitting microwave energy (i.e. electromagnetic energy) at a high level, an innumerable number of times each day, so that the replacement meters must therefore be read manually on a periodic basis.

-> Ban all fluorescent light globes, including long, tube-like fluorescent light globes and compact fluorescent light globes, which emit an excessive amount of electromagnetic energy, and mandate the use of halogen light globes in their place, which emit a much lower amount of electromagnetic energy.
+> Ban all fluorescent light globes, including long, tube-like fluorescent light globes and compact fluorescent light globes, which emit an excessive amount of electromagnetic energy.

 > Decommission and ban all radio transmission towers in Australia.